 Metro data correlates strongly with Census commuting survey, says CDC

 Research from the Centers for Disease Control shows that Strava Metro data closely resembles Census data about biking and walking activity by the general public.
-Forget the weekend warrior stereotype — when you buy our data, you’re getting information that reflects broad-based active commuting patterns, according to the CDC.
+Forget the weekend warrior stereotype — when you license our data, you’re getting information that reflects broad-based active commuting patterns, according to the CDC.

 The proof is in the strong correlation between the location of people who use our app to track their commutes and the location of bike and walk commuters in the overall population.